electron/rfcs/rfc-preload-realm.md

 ### `contextBridge`

-A preload realm interacts between an initiator context and the preload realm context.
+A service worker's preload script should have access to the initiator context from the preload realm context.
 The goal of bridging objects between two contexts remains the same, but may require new terminologies.
 A "main world" might not make sense for workers so I've elected to use "initiator world" instead.

 In the case of render frames, `webFrame.executeJavaScript` exists as a way to evaluate JS in the main world.
 Workers will require the same functionality which could be added without introducing